Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/developer-guide/Sim-Diasca-VCS-guide-english.rst

 	svn copy svn+ssh://<user>@<server>/<path>/<location> svn+ssh://<user>@<server>/<path>/tags/foo-release-x.y.z -m "<comment>"

-In addition to these ``foo-release-x.y.z`` tags, which correspond to a major functional evolution of the software, one can define tags like ``milestone-yyyymmdd`` (ex: ``foo-milestone-20080924``), which may correspond to a project deadline.
+In addition to these ``foo-release-x.y.z`` tags, which correspond to a major functional evolution of the software, one can define tags like ``milestone-yyyymmdd`` (e.g. ``foo-milestone-20080924``), which may correspond to a project deadline.
 One can get inspiration from the already set tags.

 The corresponding *check-out* for a tag is for example::

 	svn co svn+ssh://<user>@<server>/<path>/tags/foo-release-x.y.z

-Therefore developments are made in a branch whose name define only the major and minor version numbers (ex: ``branches/foo-2.0``), from which all the ``2.0.x`` releases will be generated, resulting in as many tags, such as ``tags/foo-release-2.0.1``.
+Therefore developments are made in a branch whose name define only the major and minor version numbers (e.g. ``branches/foo-2.0``), from which all the ``2.0.x`` releases will be generated, resulting in as many tags, such as ``tags/foo-release-2.0.1``.

 Removing the Need Of Typing One's Password Endlessly
 ----------------------------------------------------

-The SVN repository is accessed through SSH, and by default the SVN client will request the SSH password to be typed each time a remote operation is needed (ex: when committing versions), which becomes quickly annoying.
+The SVN repository is accessed through SSH, and by default the SVN client will request the SSH password to be typed each time a remote operation is needed (e.g. when committing versions), which becomes quickly annoying.

 A solution is to generate a pair of public/private pair thanks to SSH, and to copy the *public* key on the SVN server.